wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 * Familiar format of API representation in a **Swagger-like manner**.
 * Search and filters.
+* Ability to list internal and external APIs separately.
 * Viewing endpoint parameters.
 * Tracking changes in API structure.
 * Quick navigation to attacks and incidents related to some endpoint.